cloudquery/cloudquery/plugins/source/datadog/README.md

 # Datadog Plugin

-The CloudQuery DataDog plugin extracts your Datadog information and loads it into any supported CloudQuery destination (e.g. PostgreSQL).
+The CloudQuery Datadog plugin extracts your Datadog information and loads it into any supported CloudQuery destination (e.g. PostgreSQL).

 ## Links